 In an ideal world, cash is the king.
 Walk into a showroom with a wad of greenbacks and you can be sure of being treated like a Bollywood star.
 You will also be able to negotiate for a better price and be free of the daunting interest rates.
 Alternatively, you may seek a personal loan from your local bank and take that money straight to the showroom and pick up your bike.
 Local and smaller banks usually offer you a better rate of interest than what the showroom tie-up banks will offer you.
 This brings us to the next point.

+Personal loans have become common now but end up being rather expensive since it attracts higher interest rates as compared to the usual two-wheeler loan.
+The only benefit here is that the bike’s registration document will have just your name, and without the bank’s hypothecation.
+This, in turn, saves you the hassle of running back to the RTO, once you’ve paid off the loan.
 If you take a personal loan to purchase your two-wheeler, you will pay a fixed monthly amount over a period of time.
-Besides shelling out a certain amount for the down payment, your equated monthly instalment (EMI) will include a part of the amount due along with interest.
+Besides shelling out a certain amount for the down payment, your equated monthly installment (EMI) will include a part of the amount due along with interest.
 In order to save on the amount of interest to be paid every month, you may consider a higher down payment and spread the loan amount over fewer months.
-In such a case not only will your EMI amount be less, you will also end up saving on the interest amount you would otherwise pay in case of a smaller down payment.
+In such a case not only will your EMI amount be comparatively be less, you will also end up saving on the interest amount you would otherwise pay in case of a smaller down-payment.

 Hire purchase is one of the longest established ways of buying a two-wheeler.
 You go to the showroom, pick the two-wheeler you want and you put down a deposit.
-Then you pay fixed monthly instalments over a fixed period of time until the value of the bike and interest at whatever rate was originally agreed upon is paid.
+Then you pay fixed monthly installments over a fixed period of time until the value of the bike and interest at whatever rate was originally agreed upon is paid.
 Unlike in loans, you do not own the bike until the last payment is made.
-Which means that it can be re-possessed if you stop paying.
+Which means that it can be re-possessed by the bank if you stop paying the EMI and default.
 Also if you decide to sell the bike privately before the end of the hire purchase period, you will need to settle the finance first.

 Pay By Card

 You will probably not buy a high-end bike and put the bill on your credit-card.
 However, if you are shopping in the lower range, it makes for a good financial deal.
-Many credit-card companies now-a-days offer you a zero per cent interest for up to six months, in some cases for nine, and this can be a good way to spread out your payment without having to pay any interest at all.
+Many credit-card companies nowadays offer you a zero per cent interest for up to six months, in some cases for nine, and this can be a good way to spread out your payment without having to pay any interest at all.
 Regardless of how you finance a two-wheeler, it is worth putting 10-20 per cent of the cost on a credit-card, even if it’s only the deposit.
 So if you need a refund or the dealer you bought the two-wheeler from goes under, you’ll be able to claim the money back from the credit-card company.
+The important thing to note here is that most credit-card companies charge quite a bit of interest (usually compound interest).
+So, like we mentioned before, unless there’s a zero per cent offer available, using a credit-card for two-wheeler purchase is best avoided.